 Risk of fire or explosion.
 Flammable refrigerant used.
 To be repaired only by trained service personnel.
 Do not puncture refrigerant tubing.
-Dispose of properly in accordance with federal or local regulations
+Dispose of properly in accordance with federal or local regulations.
+Flammable refrigerant used.

 Consult repair manual/owner's guide before attempting to service this product.
 All safety precautions must be followed.